beeware/gbulb/README.md

 divergences with PEP 3156:

  - .run_forever() and .run_until_complete() are not guaranteed to run
-   immediatly.
+   immediately.
 If the context is owned by another thread, then they will block until the context is released by the other thread.

  - .stop() is relevant only when the currently running Glib.MainLoop object